Frequently Asked Questions

 How recent should my GRE scores be?

 You must have taken the GRE within five (5) years.
 If your scores are older than five (5) years, you must retake the exam.
+We will not accept test scores for exams taken after the application deadline.

 How recent should my TOEFL/IELTS scores be?

 TOEFL/IELTS scores are only available for the last two (2) years, so you must report scores taken within that time period.
 If your scores are older than two (2) years, you will need to retake the TOEFL/IELTS exams.
+We will not accept test scores for exams taken after the application deadline.

 What is the institution code for the TOEFL and GRE?